Both the

 SELECT * FROM T, S WHERE T.a = S.a

-􀑞.SELECT DISTINCT T.* FROM T INNER JOIN S ON T.a = S.a
+.SELECT DISTINCT T.* FROM T INNER JOIN S ON T.a

 S.a)

-􀑞.SELECT T.* FROM T LEFT OUTER JOIN S ON T.a = S.a WHERE S.a
+.SELECT T.* FROM T LEFT OUTER JOIN S ON T.a = S.a WHERE

 IS NULL